Step-by-Step Guide to Installing Python 3 on Ubuntu

 Step 1: Update Package Lists

 Before installing any new software, it's a good practice to update the package lists to ensure you're getting the latest versions.
-Open a terminal by pressing Ctrl + Alt + T
+Open a terminal by pressing Ctrl + Alt + T and run the following command:

 sudo apt update